foreverallama/readmat/readme.md

-# ReadMat Module
+# Mat-IO Module

-The `readmat` module provides tools for reading and parsing `.mat` files, particularly for extracting contents from user-defined objects or MATLAB datatypes such as `datetime`, `table` and `string`.
+The `mat-io` module provides tools for reading and parsing `.mat` files, particularly for extracting contents from user-defined objects or MATLAB datatypes such as `datetime`, `table` and `string`.
 It uses a wrapper built around `scipy.io` to extract raw subsystem data from MAT-files, which is then parsed and interpreted to extract object data.
 It includes utilities for reading MATLAB objects like `datetime` and `duration` both as raw data or their respective Python objects.

  Currently supported MATLAB objects are: